AleksanderLubkiewicz/Szyfrator/README.md

 # Szyfrator.py
-A program for encrypting and decrypting text.
+A Python program for encrypting and decrypting text.

 ## Instalation
 Place the files Szyfrator, KEYS, Cipher, Cipher_2, Text, Text_2 in one folder.